Alcohol Detox Program at Compass Detox

 The cost of detox in Florida depends on the type of detox you choose, the facility you go to, and what is all included in your stay.
 Some detox facilities are minimal, and you pay less for your time spent at them.
 Other detox facilities in Florida provide luxury stays.
 These facilities are like staying at a resort while detoxing.

 Most are somewhere in between.
 It’s also important to note that most detox facilities in Florida do accept insurance.
 Cost varies widely, with some facilities being out of reach without insurance assistance.
 Programs are available to assist those who may not be able to afford some of the costs.
-We would be happy to discuss that in-depth with you today, simply call us at 855.526.4915 or contact us today!
+We would be happy to discuss that in-depth with you today, simply call us at 855.526.4915 or contact us online today!